After a record year for Israeli startups, 16 investors tell us what’s next – TechCrunch

 Overall, local investors cited the country’s focus on global markets from day one, general support from the Israeli government and deep relationships with Silicon Valley and other global tech centers as additional factors that are powering it forward today.

 Here are the investors in their own words, for any TechCrunch reader who is interested in hiring, investing or founding a company in the country.
 Oh, and one more thing.
 We just launched Extra Crunch in Israel.
 Subscribe to access all of our investor surveys, company profiles and other inside tech coverage for startups everywhere.
-Save 25% off a 1- or 2-year Extra Crunch membership by entering this discount code: THANKYOUISRAEL
+Save 25% off a one- or two-year Extra Crunch membership by entering this discount code: THANKYOUISRAEL

 The investors: